Eleanor cross: Procession and burials

 Eleanor of Castile died on 28 November 1290 at Harby, Nottinghamshire.
 Edward and Eleanor loved each other and much like his father, Edward was very devoted to his wife and remained faithful to her throughout their married lives.
 He was deeply affected by her death and displayed his grief by erecting twelve so-called Eleanor crosses, one at each place where her funeral cortège stopped for the night.

 Following her death the body of Queen Eleanor was carried to Lincoln, about 7 mi away, where she was embalmed – probably either at the Gilbertine priory of St Katherine in the south of the city, or at the priory of the Dominicans.
 Her viscera, with the exception of her heart, were buried in the Angel Choir of Lincoln Cathedral on 3 December.
 Eleanor's other remains were carried to London, a journey of about 180 mi, that lasted 12 days.
-Her body was buried in Westminster Abbey, at the feet of her father-in-law King Henry III on 17 December; while her heart was buried in the church of the London Dominicans' priory at Blackfriars (a house that she and Edward had heavily patronised) on 19 December, along with those of her young son Alphonso, Earl of Chester, who had died in 1284, and of John de Vesci, who had died in 1289.
+Her body was buried in Westminster Abbey, at the feet of her father-in-law King Henry III on 17 December; while her heart was buried in the church of the London Dominicans' priory at Blackfriars (a house that she and Edward had heavily patronised) on 19 December, along with the heart of her young son Alphonso, Earl of Chester, who had died in 1284, and that of John de Vesci, who had died in 1289.